This season we have dedicated one complete plot of our vegetable patch to roots.

 These require similar growing conditions to carrots, and can also be sown year-round in temperate Sydney.
 Dig rotted manures into soil first, cultivating deeply as these are long rooting vegetables.
 Parnsips need five months to grow; sowing every month will ensure continual harvest.
 Soak seeds before sowing directly into the garden.

-Sow parsnip seed before the soil temperature is below 20 degrees.
+Sow parsnip seed now before its gets cold.
 Photo - Linda Ross

 Also know as salad or green onions, no garden should be without these.
 Plant from sets or simply sow a row straight into a prepared bed.
 The spring onions will be ready to eat in two months.

-Easy to grow 365 days of the year.
+Easy to grow spring onions.
 Photo - photolibrary.com

 This is not a root crop at all, but Linda snuck this purple ‘sputnik’-shaped stem vegetable into this part of the garden.
 Eaten raw and squeezed with lemon or lime juice or sautéed we are pleased to find it is a delicious.
 We know children who take kohlrabi to school and eat it like an apple for lunch!
 Plant one and the tennis-ball sized vegetable will be ready to eat in three months.